GoodGameRuler/safetyculture-takehome/README.md

 Makefiles seemed a common build tool for Go Programmers, and it was something I also adopted to create a mini testing program that load's a json file and serves as a command-line API to use the functions that our interface exports.

 ## Disclaimer and Changes
-_I do want to quickly address any changes I made to the original code_
+_Going over changes to the original codebase_

-- I added loading function to `static.go`, as a means to load json data form the terminal, without modifying the pre-existing functions.
+- Added a load data function to `static.go`, to load json data from the terminal, without modifying the pre-existing functions.
-- I changed the interface functions to return both a slice `[]Folder`, and an err `error`, as I felt all the functions did need error handling.
+- Changed the interface functions to return both a slice `[]Folder`, and an error `error`, as I felt all the functions did need proper handling of errors.
-- I have moved the previous `REAMDE.md` to `LEGACY_README.md`.
+- Moved the previous `REAMDE.md` to `LEGACY_README.md`.
 I wanted to use this as a means of communicating my thinking process and learning strategy.

 ## Structure
 ```